Sam Howell

 Research Areas

-Sam Howell is a Research Assistant with the Technology and National Security Program at CNAS.
-Her research interests include quantum information science, semiconductors, and the use of emerging technologies to enhance human performance.
+Sam Howell is an Adjunct Associate Fellow with the Technology and National Security Program at the Center for a New American Security (CNAS).
+Her research interests include quantum information science, semiconductors, STEM workforce issues, and the use of emerging technologies to enhance human performance.
+Howell also serves as a Military Operations and Security Force Assistance Analyst on the Afghanistan War Commission.

-Prior to joining CNAS, Howell worked as an intelligence analyst at a risk consulting firm in Washington, D.C.
-She also formerly worked as a counterterrorism researcher at the National Consortium for the Study of Terrorism and Responses to Terrorism (START) and the Elliott School of International Affairs, and as a staff assistant on Capitol Hill.
+Previously, Howell worked as an intelligence analyst at a risk consulting firm in Washington, D.C.
+She also worked as a counterterrorism researcher at the National Consortium for the Study of Terrorism and Responses to Terrorism (START) and the Elliott School of International Affairs.
+She began her career as a staff assistant on Capitol Hill.

-Howell’s commentary and analysis has appeared in outlets including The Economist, Lawfare, The Diplomat, and Voice of America.
-She holds an MA in security policy studies from the George Washington University.
-She received her BA in medical humanities and bioethics with a minor in political science from Baylor University.
+Howell’s commentary and analysis have appeared in outlets including The Economist, Foreign Policy, Lawfare, The Diplomat, and Voice of America.
+She holds an MA in security policy studies from the George Washington University and a BA in bioethics and political science from Baylor University.

 Recent Publications & News